KafuiPraise/KafuiPraise/README.md

 👩‍💻 About Me :

-I am a Full Stack Software Engineer in making  from Ghana.
+I am a Software Engineer in the making  from Ghana.

 🔭 I’m learnig to be a Software Engineer and open to contributing and learning from others.